CSdare/woven-js/README.md

   });

 ```
 **Be sure** to include the path to your functions file in the wovenWorker import!
 This gets your functions into the bundle.
+Also be sure you have Webpack installed as a dev dependency, as `woven-loader` relies on Webpack to work.

 ## Usage